Centric205/Docker-Projects/Swarm/1. Set Up a Docker Swarm Cluster/README.md

 3. ## Deploy application services to the Swarm

-    Now I'll be deploying a **service** to the Swarm bu running the command below in the **MananagerNode** and then the second command will list the services in the Swarm:
+    Now I'll be deploying a **service** to the Swarm by running the first command below in the **MananagerNode** and then the second command will list the services in the Swarm:

         $ docker service create --replicas 1 --name helloworld alpine ping docker.com